mixmav/anz-fe-assignment/README.md

 ## Overview

+-   Only the `/transactions` route is implemented.
+The `/` route simply redirects to `/transactions`.
+-   TypeScript is used to ensure type safety and to catch errors early.
 -   Typically, I'd use TailwindCSS, but I've used vanilla CSS for this project to demonstrate my understanding of CSS.

--   TypeScript is used to ensure type safety and to catch errors early.

 -   The CSS uses a modified version of the [BEM](http://getbem.com/) methodology (documented [here](#css-naming-convention)) for naming conventions, alonsgide CSS modules to prevent conflicts, and make it easier to maintain and scale.